rodnaph/rodnaph.github.io/_posts/2014-07-21-mysql-derived-table-performance.md

 I'm glad I've got another tool to work with when I approach these same situations in the future.

-Of course, if there's something I've missed or a metter way to approach this please [let me know](https://twitter.com/rodnaph)!
+Of course, if there's something I've missed or a better way to approach this please [let me know](https://twitter.com/rodnaph)!